Skip to main content

 Building permit fees are part of the cost to repair or rebuild your home after a covered loss.
 Learn when insurers must pay for permits, how to calculate the cost, and what to do when they refuse.

-CACI Jury Instructions for Insurance Litigation in California
+CACI Jury Instructions for California Insurance Litigation

-California Fair Claims Settlement Practices Regulations (10 CCR 2695)
+California Fair Claims Regulations (10 CCR 2695)

 California Insurance Claim Deadlines and Timeframes